-200 years ago in 1819, Clara Schumann was born in Germany.
-150 years later, the first female students joined Chetham’s.
+200 years ago, Clara Schumann was born in Vienna.
+100 years later, some women won the right to vote in British elections.
 Yet in 2018, only one female composer featured in Classic FM’s 300-strong ‘Hall of Fame’.

 ‘I once believed that I possessed creative talent, but I have given up this idea; a woman must not desire to compose – there has never yet been one able to do it.
 Should I expect to be the one?’ – Clara Schumann